 3. The motor vehicle is not impeding traffic.
 2009, c.
 4, s.
 2.

 So, although HTA s.78.1(1) is quite broad in prohibiting any contact with a cell phone, these exemptions do apply some reasonable exemptions for their limited use.
 It is important to carefully note, that the exemptions listed in HTA s.78.1(6) require all three conditions to be met, not just one or two.

 The current court penalties for a conviction are as follows:

 (6.1) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not less than $300 and not more than $1,000.
 2015, c.
 14, s.
 23.

 Usually the total-payable fine will be $490.00 (the set fine plus the victim fine surcharge and the $5.00 court cost).
-The MTO would also place 3 demerit points against your licence.
-Novice drivers a subject to escalated sanctions penalties (suspension of revocation of driver’s licence) upon conviction.
+The MTO would also place 3 demerit points against your license.
+Novice drivers a subject to escalated sanctions penalties (suspension of revocation of driver’s license) upon conviction.
 A conviction for cell phone use while driving can also have a significant impact on insurance costs.